bashman1/bootcamp15iReporter/README.md

 1. user registration
 2. user login
 3. retreave all users
+4. report a red-flag
+5. retreave all red-flags
+6. retreave a specific red-flag
+7. delete a red-flag

 ## requirements
 1. Working Computer with Windows, Mac, Linux OS and Python 3 Installed